After 15 Years and 500,000 Lines of Code, Complexity Was Always the Worst Enemy

 Containerization without Orchestration is just half of the story, and orchestration can quickly become an expensive burden when it's poorly tailored to the needs and capabilities of a company.

-Continuous Deployment is excellent but requires a lot of experience, maturity, and a living DevOps culture.
+Continuous Delivery is excellent but requires a lot of experience, maturity, and a living DevOps culture.
 Implementing DevOps is a process that takes time, and specific mindsets and skills are needed to develop a flexible dev culture like DevOps successfully.

 Cloud is a general term, but in reality, Cloud is a large field of technologies, services, and platforms with many different providers.
 Do you just lift and shift into the Cloud or prefer Cloud-Native?
 What about Serverless?
 Managed Kubernetes for a smaller company, or is it still too complex when "IT-Ops" is not an in-house resource?
 What is the right pick for you?
 Early on, the wrong decision can run the company into high technical debt.